scchan/hcc_wiki/Home.md

 A new clang driver has been merged in the latest release to have a streamlined build process.
 Here's an example to build (compile + link) in 1-step:

 ```
-# Assume Kalmar and libcxxamp are installed and added to PATH
+# Assume HCC and libcxxamp are installed and added to PATH
-# use --install if you install Kalmar with ubuntu package
+# use --install if you install HCC with ubuntu package
 # use --build if you build from source
 # if not specified, default would be --install
 clang++ `clamp-config --install --cxxflags --ldflags` -o test.out test.cpp